openhealthcare/opal-lab/README.md

 This is lab - an [OPAL](https://github.com/openhealthcare/opal) plugin.

-### Summary
+# Overview

 This is an abstraction for the OPAL framework that allows the inclusion of different types of test.

+# Installation

+1. Run setup.py
+2. Add to installed Apps

+# Guides

+## Quickstart Guide

+TODO: Write me please

+## Modelling Lab Medicine

 Modelling lab tests presents a lot of challenges as there are literally thousands of different tests.

 These tests have results particular to them, and sometimes additional meta data.

 Given we don't want to model all of these as seperate sql tables we use a django proxy model abstraction.

 The LabTest class is the parent of the test proxy models.
 Its generic enough that it should be able to model any test but also allows customisation so that we can use generated forms easily.

 The LabTest uses test_name field as the api name for whatever you've inherited from it.
 This is then automagically cast into that class.

 e.g. if you have a class Smear